jhanley1321/Order-Manager/README.md

 # Current Features

-* Place orders (buy or sell, market orders only for now)
+* Place orders (buy or sell, market orders only for now).
-* Track active orders, including which ones are open, partially filled, or filled
+* Track active orders, including which ones are open, partially filled, or filled.
-* Demo module that lets you simulate orders and even randomize order fills
+* Demo module that lets you simulate orders and even randomize order fills.
-* Control how long and how much of an order is filled
+* Control how long and how much of an order is filled.

 # Features Roadmap

-* Manage orders from multiple exchanges
+* Manage orders from multiple exchanges.
-* Manage account types (Live, Paper)
+* Manage account types (Live, Paper).
+* Add a Docker container for deployment and testing.
+* Add MongoDB option for storing orders.
+* Add Redis layer for cahing.
+* Add specific support for Azure  (AWS, and GCP will come later).

 # Conventional Commit Types